Jonas Collins

 jacc72003@gmail.com

-My name is Jonas and I'm a student at Virginia Tech studying Packaging Systems and Design.
-I've always had a passion for the design process.
-Specifically, I enjoy developing creative solutions to defined problems because I like forging my own path given a conditional end goal.
+I enjoy developing creative solutions to defined problems because I like forging my own path given a specific end goal.
 This, coupled with my CAD experience in high school and aptitudes of ideaphoria and structural visualization led me to packaging.
-My portfolio showcases a variety of projects completed for class and competitions.
-Peruse my creations to see how my skills will benefit your company

 Projects